dbortoluzzi/mpai-aif-v1/README.rst

 JSON for the USE CASE
 =====================================
 The use case is described in detail in the file JSON_MPAI_UseCase.json in the repo.
-The json is structured acoring to the MPAI-AIF specification 1.0
+The json is structured according to the MPAI-AIF specification 1.0

 MPAI STORE SIMULATION
 =====================================